simonhtet10/Closed-Loop-Buck-Converter/docs/design-notes.md

 | Output ripple target | ≤ 50 mV |
 | Control | Voltage-mode, analog Type III compensator |

 The converter is a step-down switcher: it switches the input on and off at high frequency and filters the result to a lower average output.
-The loop gain is
+The open-loop gain is

 $$T(s) = G_c(s)\, G_{vd}(s)\, H(s)$$